NHERI-SimCenter/WE-UQ/Examples/weuq-0013/README.rst

    Define the building and domain geometry in *Geometry* tab

 3. Generate the computational grid in the *Mesh* tab.
-Follow these steps to setup the mesh parameters:
+Follow these steps to set the mesh parameters:

    **Background Mesh:**